syncfusion-content/windowsforms-docs/WindowsForms/Maps/User-Interaction.md

 # User interaction

-Options such as zooming, selection and tooltip enable effective interaction on map elements.
+Options such as zooming, selection, and tooltip enable effective interaction on map elements.

-## Tooltip Support
+## Tooltip support

-Tooltip is a hanging window, shown when the shape is tapped.
-It shows additional information from the object bounded with the shape.
-By default, it takes the property of the bounded object which is referred in the ShapeValuePath and displays its content when the corresponding shape is tapped.
+Tooltip is a hanging window, Which will be shown when the shape is tapped.
+This is used to show additional information from the object bound with the shape.
+By default, it takes the property of the bound object, which is referred in the ShapeValuePath and displays its content when the corresponding shape is tapped.

-Tooltip is shown only when `ShowToolTip`[https://help.syncfusion.com/cr/cref_files/windowsforms/maps/Syncfusion.Maps.Windows~Syncfusion.Windows.Forms.Maps.ShapeFileLayer~ShowToolTip.html] is set to true in the shape file layer.
+Tooltip is shown only when the [`ShowToolTip`](https://help.syncfusion.com/cr/cref_files/windowsforms/maps/Syncfusion.Maps.Windows~Syncfusion.Windows.Forms.Maps.ShapeFileLayer~ShowToolTip.html) is set to true in the shape file layer.

 ### Code sample